GuilhermeRossato/3D-Redstone-Simulator/README.md

 # 3D Redstone Simulator

-A javascript experiment to simulate minecraft's redstone logic in a similar 3D environment.
+A javascript experiment to simulate minecraft and its game behaviors such as redstone logic in the browser.

 [Click here to run the current version](https://grossato.com.br/static/3D-Redstone-Simulator/)

 Left click to break blocks, middle click to select block type, and right click to place blocks.
 WASD to move horizontally and Space/Shift to move vertically.

-Note that during development, the above link will not always bring you to a working release, if you want you can download the most recent [release](https://github.com/GuilhermeRossato/3D-Redstone-Simulator/releases) and run it yourself.
-This project doesn't need building or installing dependencies, a simple static http server will do.
+Note that during development the above link will not always bring you to a working release, if you want you can download the most recent [release](https://github.com/GuilhermeRossato/3D-Redstone-Simulator/releases) and run it yourself.
+This project doesn't need building or installing dependencies but the multiplayer functionality only works on the link.

 # Releases
  - v 0.1 - Performance Viability Release